Revisiting model-independent constraints on spatial curvature and cosmic ladders calibration: updated and forecast

 This is true even considering the tightest CMB-based constraint on $H_0$ obtained from the combination of {\it Planck}+ACT+SPT, $H_0 = (67.24\pm0.35)$ km/s/Mpc \citep{SPT-3G:2025bzu}.
 It is important to highlight this result since, as already mentioned in Sec. \ref{sec:snIa_curr}, there are several ongoing debates on systematics affecting the low-$z$ SNIa of Pantheon+ or DESY5 \citep{Perivolaropoulos:2023iqj, Efstathiou:2024xcq, Notari:2024zmi, DES:2025tir, Huang:2025som}.
-For this reason, we also study the case in which the Hubble flow of Pantheon+ is used together with the value of $M$ obtained in the CCH+PAN+DESI DR2 analysis, $M=-19.309\pm0.088$.
+The vast majority of the SNIa in the Hubble flow that are common to both samples exhibit larger apparent magnitudes in DESY5.
+These DESY5 SNIa therefore appear fainter, implying larger luminosity distances and, consequently, a lower inferred expansion rate (see Fig. \ref{fig:HF} in Appendix \ref{app:HF}).
+We note that a very recent re-analysis of the DESY5 sample has been presented in \cite{Popovic:2025qnc}, which we mention here for completeness, and which further motivates careful consideration of SNIa samples.
+Given these discrepancies, we also study the case in which the Hubble flow of Pantheon+ is used together with the value of $M$ obtained in the CCH+PAN+DESI DR2 analysis, $M=-19.309\pm0.088$.
 Again, we observe that Pantheon+ prefers a higher value of $H_0$, but with the smallest uncertainty, being $H_0=(72.12_{-2.95}^{+2.97})$ km/s/Mpc, for the reasons explained throughout this section.